gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 | ``if`` requires a condition that returns ``True`` or ``False``.

-| The code below checks if the variable, num, is 5 and scrolls it if it is.
+| In the code below, num is set to 0 then 1 is added to it each time through the while loop.
-| num is set to 0 then 1 is added to it each time through the while loop.
+| THe if line checks the variable, num, and scrolls it if it is 5.

 .. code-block:: python